Q: What Is a Dependent Care FSA?

 • Sleep-away camp

-The full list of dependent care FSA eligible expenses is lengthy—refer your employees to the federal government’s official list.
+The full list of eligible expenses for dependent care services is lengthy—refer your employees to the federal government’s official list .

 Note: It is important that participants save their receipts and other supporting documentation related to their DCFSA expenses and claims since the IRS may request itemized receipts to verify the eligibility of the expenses.